Css-Stylus-Styles/Goolge-Gemini-Light_Theme/readme.md

 -       mess with the font height

 - Width of the whole interface is nto wroking right (fix  and investigate this )
+- Fix the links and links font and stuff